justajeffy/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     garbage collected.
 If the method is called again with a new argument then the reference to the previous argument is discarded.
 Note that ownership of the argument is not changed.

+.. function-annotation:: NoCopy

+    .. versionadded:: 4.10.1

+    This boolean annotation is used with arguments of virtual methods that are a ``const`` reference to a class.
+Normally, if the class defines a copy constructor then a copy of the returned reference is automatically created and wrapped before being passed to a Python reimplementation of the method.
+    The copy will be owned by Python.
+This means that the reimplementation may take a reference to the argument without having to make an explicit copy.

+    If the annotation is specified then the copy is not made and the original reference is wrapped instead and will be owned by C++.

 .. argument-annotation:: Out